Runway: Renumbering

+Runway designations may be changed over time as the Earth's magnetic field shifts and their headings shift with it.
+This is more common at higher latitudes: for example, Fairbanks International Airport in Alaska renames runways roughly every 24 years, most recently in 2009.
+In northern Canada, runways are designated based on true north, which avoids the need to update them.
+Nav Canada, Canada's air navigation service provider, has advocated for an industry-wide switch to true north.

-Runway designations may change over time because Earth's magnetic lines slowly drift on the surface and the magnetic direction changes.
-Depending on the airport location and how much drift occurs, it may be necessary to change the runway designation.
-As runways are designated with headings rounded to the nearest 10°, this affects some runways sooner than others.
-For example, if the magnetic heading of a runway is 233°, it is designated Runway 23.
-If the magnetic heading changes downwards by 5 degrees to 228°, the runway remains Runway 23.
-If on the other hand the original magnetic heading was 226° (Runway 23), and the heading decreased by only 2 degrees to 224°, the runway becomes Runway 22.
-Because magnetic drift itself is slow, runway designation changes are uncommon, and not welcomed, as they require an accompanying change in aeronautical charts and descriptive documents.
-When a runway designation does change, especially at major airports, it is often done at night, because taxiway signs need to be changed and the numbers at each end of the runway need to be repainted to the new runway designators.
-In July 2009 for example, London Stansted Airport in the United Kingdom changed its runway designations from 05/23 to 04/22 during the night.
+As runways are designated with headings rounded to the nearest 10°, some runways are affected sooner than others; e.g. a hypothetical Runway 23 with a heading of 226° would only have to shift to 224° to become Runway 22.
+Because magnetic drift itself is slow, these changes are uncommon, and not welcomed, as they require accompanying changes in aeronautical charts and descriptive documents.
+When a runway designation does change, it is often done at night, especially at major airports, because taxiway signs need to be changed and the numbers at each end of the runway need to be repainted to the new runway designators.
+In 2009 for example, London Stansted Airport in the United Kingdom changed its runway designation from 05/23 to 04/22 during the night.